Axway/open-banking-docs/content/en/docs/deployment/installation/analytics.md

 TEST SUITE: None
 ```

-### Verifications
+## Verify the Analytics Helm chart deployment

-Wait a few minutes and use the following commands to check the status of the deployment.
+Wait a few minutes and use the following commands to check the deployment status.

 ```
 kubectl get pods -n open-banking-analytics